 Author: Shweta Gurjar

 Every birthday, I travel to a new destination.
 This year, I planned to be in Barcelona, but long story – short, I couldn’t make it.
 I wanted to be in a place filled with art and culture, so I thought why not the Indian Barcelona, Rajasthan!
 10 days, 4 cities, and a small budget, and I loved every minute of it.
+Also you could opt for Rajasthan tour packages which would help you to plan and organize your trip to amazing destinations in Rajasthan with more ease.

 Stop 1 – Jaipur